Shriansh874/FIR-Filter-Design-and-Implementation-211-Taps-80-dB-Attenuation-/README.md

 # FIR Filter Design and Implementation
 **(211-Taps, 80 dB Attenuation)**

 This repository contains the design and implementation of a low-pass Finite Impulse Response (FIR) filter as part of a course project.
-The project uses MATLAB for filter design and either Verilog (preferred) or VHDL for the hardware implementation.
+The project uses MATLAB for filter design and Verilog for the hardware implementation.
 The design is targeted toward achieving a stopband attenuation of at least 80 dB with a filter having approximately 211 taps.
 ## Project Overview

 ### Objective